Mozammalhossainsobug/Technical_paper/metaData_of_blockDevice.md

-We need a function to get metaData and the function is:
+function to get metadata of block device's:
 ```
 void __init printk_all_partitions(void)
 {